Bioinformatics-Research-Network/skill-assessments/Linux for Bioinformatics/README.md

 ## Introduction

 This training is designed to test your basic fluency in the Linux environment and your ability to utilize google to complete challenges on the command line.
 It also has the added bonus of giving you a glimpse into the wide world of AWS.
 Please follow all instructions exactly as written.
 Wherever you are asked to answer a question, answer it in a separate markdown file called `answers.md`, which should be commited using `git` and pushed to your fork of this training repo on GitHub.
-Once you are done, let Henry know (and send anything needed to access your server).
+Once you are done, let Henry know (and send him anything that is needed to access your server).

 For example, if I asked:
 >Q1.
 In the command `ls`, what do `l` and `s` stand for?